aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icsskeyframesrule/findrule/_index.md

 ---
 title: ICSSKeyframesRule.FindRule
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSKeyframesRule method.
+description: ICSSKeyframesRule FindRule method.
 The findRule method returns the rule with a key matching the passed key.
 If no such rule exists a null value is returned
 type: docs
 weight: 50
 url: /net/aspose.svg.dom.css/icsskeyframesrule/findrule/